-The Buddha taught us that virtue is the foundation for all of the good qualities we can develop in the mind.
+The Buddha taught us that training rules (virtue) is the foundation for all of the good qualities we can develop in the mind.
 By following five basic training rules we can eliminate worry and regret that disturbs our meditation.
 As well, we avoid all the unpleasant results of unwholesome actions.

 These are the five basic moral rules the Buddha asked his lay disciples to follow: